 Candidates should report to the test center at least thirty (30) minutes before the examination begins.
-Each candidate will have four (4) hours to complete the examination, and will leave the test center with an official score report in hand.
+Each candidate will have from 1.5 to 3.5 hours, depending on the exam, to complete the exam.
+At the completion of their exam, candidates will receive their official score report.